Nuitka/Nuitka-website/posts/nuitka-progress-spring-2015.rst

 So we can now finally see that big step, jump really, happening, and Nuitka does now do some pretty good static optimization, at least locally.

-Still, right now, this trival code assigns to a local variable, then reads from it to return.
+Still, right now, this trivial code assigns to a local variable, then reads from it to return.
 But not for much longer.

 .. code-block:: python